William Yardley

 1632-1693

 By the end of 1682, Yardley built his farmhouse on what is now called Yardley Dolington Road, about a mile from Yardley, Pennsylvania.
-He called his farmhouse and adjoining 500 acres of land "Prospect Farm."
-Which still stands today.
+He called his farmhouse and adjoining 500 acres of land "Prospect Farm," which still stands today.
 In 1683, Yardley presided over the marriage of Richard Hough, one of the first marriages among the English settlers.
-Richard is believed to be buried in Slate Hill near his friend William, and his descendant Houghs.
+Richard is believed to be buried in Slate Hill near his friend William and his descendant Houghs.

 Transcription of Falls Meeting Minutes 1690:

 We have chosen this location to memorialize William Yardley for many reasons.
 First, this is the oldest area of the cemetery, so it is likely this corner is where anyone of that time period was buried.
-Second, Hough’s descendants are nearby, and considering they were good friends, it is plausible they were buried near one another.
-Finally, the LMT Historical Commission took part in a ground penetrating radar event in 2023 that clearly noted 2 “hits” in this spot.
-Without anything scientific to allow us to prove this, we’ve allowed our imaginations to place William Yardley & his friend Richard Hough here side by side.
+Second, Hough's descendants are nearby, and considering they were good friends, it is plausible they were buried near one another.
+Finally, the LMT Historical Commission took part in a ground-penetrating radar event in 2023 that clearly noted two "hits" in this spot.
+Without anything scientific to allow us to prove this, we've allowed our imaginations to place William Yardley & his friend Richard Hough here side by side.